Castile and León: Foreign population

-As of 2018, the region had a foreign population of 123,575.
-The largest groups of foreigners were those of Romanian, Bulgarian, Moroccan and Portuguese citizenship.
+As of 2022, the region had a foreign population of 146,655.
+The largest groups of foreigners were those of Moroccan, Romanian, Bulgarian and Colombian citizenship.

 Languages

 Spanish is the only official and preponderant language throughout the territory.
 The phenomena of leísmo and laísmo are considered to be deviations characteristic of the varieties of Spanish spoken in the region, later irradiating to other territories.